jiruifu-jerry0219/UpperLimbEstimator/README.md

 #### Steps:
 1. Data preprocessing and feature extraction by using the MATLAB
 2. Training the regression model with the processed data, the regression program is written in Python.
-* Currently, we are working on convert our MATLAB data preprocessing program to Python and will update soon.